Logo

 For example, let's add a Shape, an element with absolute positioning.
 We select the Grid as its container to define positioning.
 We bind the element to the top left corner of the grid.
 The selected dot of binding will be the origin of coordinates along the X and Y axes.

-Choosing a dot of binding for an element
+Choosing a dot of binding

-Choosing a container to bind an element
+Choosing a container to bind elements

 The container is the area where an element is located.
 For example, an element can be bound to the grid, to a pop-up, to the screen, to a column, or to a card.
-The container is the parent for an element.
+The container serves as the parent for an element.
 When the viewport size changes, the element changes its location relative to its parent.

 Binding to the grid